Annyjae/landingpage/README.md

-# This is replication of zuri"s website...reaponsive across all screen sizes
+# This is replication of zuri"s website...responsive across all screen sizes
 https://annyjae.github.io/landingpage/